In this activity, students observe the characteristics of trees in their community and think about why we should take care of them.

 - What did you do if the measurement tool was not long enough to wrap around the tree trunk?

 - Are bigger trees older than smaller trees?

 - Why do you think some trees grow bigger than other trees?

 - Invite a local arborist to answer questions and to demonstrate some of the tools and resources they use in their everyday job.
-Ask them to point out any problems that trees might face in the schoolyard (e.g. mowers cutting too close to trees, need for watering).
+Ask them to point out any problems that trees might face in the schoolyard (e.g. the quality of the soil, the need for watering, mowers cutting too close to trees, etc.)

-- Invite an Elder to share traditional knowledge and practices (e.g. tapping maple trees for syrup).
+- Invite an Indigenous Elder to share traditional knowledge and practices (e.g. tapping maple trees for syrup)

 Look for critters who live in and among trees.